-The Dreier Roundtable is hosting a series of public policy related luncheon talks starting this Monday at the Athenaeum, and you’re invited!
-Understand the connection between think tank research and the policy process from California state legislative veteran Deborah Gonzalez ’85 of the Public Policy Institute of California (PPIC).
-Engage with politics of trade and learn from the experts in a panel conversation on the North American Free Trade Agreement (NAFTA) with former US Representative David Dreier ’75, Carlos Garcia de Alba, Mexican Consul in Los Angeles, and Prof. Roderic Camp of the CMC government department.
-And get the DC perspective on American politics since Donald Trump’s election from the nationally renowned think tank scholar Norm Ornstein of the American Enterprise Institute.
+In November, 2017, the Dreier Roundtable held a series of public policy related luncheon talks at CMC’s Marian Miner Cook Athenaeum.
+California state legislative veteran Deborah Gonzalez ’85 of the Public Policy Institute of California (PPIC) discussed the connection between think tank research and the policy process.
+A panel conversation on the North American Free Trade Agreement (NAFTA) with former US Representative David Dreier ’75, Carlos Garcia de Alba, Mexican Consul in Los Angeles, and Prof. Roderic Camp of the CMC government department described the politics of trade policy and crafting international agreements.
+And nationally renowned think tank scholar Norm Ornstein of the American Enterprise Institute provided the DC perspective on American politics since Donald Trump’s election.

 Deborah Gonzalez ’85 P’14

 Think tanks play an important role in the U.S. policy process, attempting to improve lawmaking and governance by testing political assumptions through empirical research, and offering policy alternatives based on evidence.
 However, a think tank’s ability to influence policymaking rarely hinges on the strength of its claims or the quality of its findings.
 Deborah Gonzalez ’85, the director of government affairs at the Public Policy Institute of California (PPIC), discusses the divide between policy research and the policy process in California government, and ways in which the two can work better together to improve lawmaking.

 Roderic Camp, David Dreier, and Carlos Garcia de Alba, panelists